shouptech/terraform-aws-static-website/modules/website/README.md

 # Website

 A module to create a static website hosted on S3 and served via Cloudfront.
+This module is not to be applied directly.
+See the examples in the `application` folder.

 ## Variables